F-Zero GX: Gameplay

-F-Zero GX features numerous gameplay modes and options.
 In the Grand Prix mode, the player races against twenty-nine opponents through three laps of each track in a cup.
+Racers receive points for finishing a track depending on their finishing position; the racer with the most points at the end of the cup is the winner.
+Initially, the player has access to three cups: Ruby, Sapphire and Emerald.
+Completing all three unlocks the Diamond Cup.
+Each cup has four difficulty levels: novice, standard, expert, and master.
+Completing all four cups on the highest difficulty level unlocks tracks from F-Zero AX.

-There are four cups available (Ruby, Sapphire, Emerald, and Diamond) with five tracks in each.
-Unlocking the AX cup gives the player all six tracks from the arcade game, F-Zero AX.
-Each cup has four selectable difficulty levels: Novice, Standard, Expert, and Master.
-Players get a certain number of points for finishing a track depending on where they placed, and the winner of the circuit is the character who receives the most total points.
-If the player has a "spare machine"—the equivalent of an extra life—then the race can be restarted even if the player's vehicle is destroyed from losing all energy or falling off the track.
-A predetermined number of spare machines based on the difficulty level chosen are given to players before starting a cup.
-Players get an additional spare machine for every five contenders they destroy through vehicular combat, with each destroyed and eliminated opponent also granting extra energy.
+If the player has a "spare machine"—the equivalent of an extra life— the race can be restarted even if their vehicle is destroyed.
+Players start each cup with more vehicles on lower difficulty levels.
+Players receive energy for destroying competitors through combat, and receive an additional spare machine for every five contenders they destroy.

-The Vs. Battle is the multiplayer mode where two to four players can compete simultaneously.
-Time Attack lets the player choose any track and complete it in the shortest time possible.
-An Internet ranking system was established where players enter a password on the official F-Zero website and get ranked based on their position in the database.
-Players receive a password after completing a Time Attack race, which records their time and machine used.
-Ghost data, transparent re-enactments of the player's Time Attack performances, can be saved on memory cards to later race against.
+In the multiplayer mode, two to four players can compete simultaneously.
+In the time attack mode, the player attempts to complete a track in the shortest time.
+Players could enter a password received after a time attack on the F-Zero website to enter the online ranking Ghost data, transparent re-enactments of the player's time attack performances, can be saved on memory cards to race against.
 Up to five ghosts can be raced against simultaneously.
-The Replay mode allows saved Grand Prix and Time Attack gameplay to be replayed with different camera angles and in-game music.
-The Pilot Profile mode has each character's biography, theme music, information on their machine, and a short full motion video sequence.
+The replay mode allows saved Grand Prix and Time Attack gameplay to be replayed with different camera angles and in-game music.
+The pilot profile mode has each character's biography, theme music, information on their machine, and a full motion video sequence.

 Customize mode is divided between the F-Zero Shop, Garage, and Emblem Editor.
 The shop is where opponent machines, custom parts for vehicle creation, and miscellaneous items such as story mode chapters and staff ghost data can be purchased with tickets.
 Tickets are acquired as the player progresses through the Grand Prix, Time Attack, and Story mode.
 In the Garage section, players can create a machine with three custom parts or print emblems on any vehicle.
 The parts are divided into body, cockpit, and booster categories, and affect the vehicle's overall durability, maximum speed, cornering, and acceleration.
 The Emblem Editor lets players create decals.